 DCRM needs to continue delineation and valuation of wetlands to support oversight and permitting of projects within or in close proximity to the Wetland APC.
-Currently, wetland APC is occasionally called into question.
-Both delineation and associated mapping/GIS data need to include more thorough documentation of methods and sources to improve resource characterization of wetlands, and be incorporated into regulations or program changes.
 Due to high staff turnover since the previous Section 309 report, DCRM needs to rebuild technical capacity to support this management priority.
-Efforts to continue cross-training with the Department of Lands and Natural Resources and the Department of Public Lands which have co-management authority is encouraged.